Correcting non-independent and non-identically distributed errors with surface codes: Non-identically distributed errors

 for each site $i\in L$.
 This process generates the probabilities of low, medium, and high rate errors independently for each qubit and randomly assigns these probabilities to Pauli errors.
 Noise in our model is hence characterized by an average error rate $p$ and a pair of parameters $\sigma = (\sigma_{\textrm{P}}$, $\sigma_{\textrm{tot}})$ defining, respectively, variations in types of Pauli errors and in total error rates of qubits.
 We will refer to the noise model described by $\sigma = (\sigma_{\textrm{P}}>0,0)$ as \emph{uniform total noise}, and to the noise model with $\sigma = (0,\sigma_{\textrm{tot}}>0)$ as \emph{uniform Pauli noise}.
 A trivial case of $\sigma = (0,0)$ corresponds to the iid error model.
-Knowing the rates of Pauli errors of each qubit, the noise-tailored surface codes can now be constructed according to the patterns of Fig.~\ref{fig:4}, as in the previous toy example.
-It is worth noting that in many physically relevant setting, two Pauli error rates are identical, while a third is different, reflecting what is commonly referred to as noise with different $T_1$ and $T_2$ times.
-Even if these errors are distributed in a non-iid fashion, the methods developed here are applicable to this situation as well.
+Knowing the rates of Pauli errors of each qubit, the noise-tailored surface codes can now be constructed according to the patterns of Fig.~\ref{fig:3}, as in the previous toy example.